Kernelized Concept Erasure: Linear Concept Erasure

-Following this formalization, it is natural to define a minimax game \citep{von1947theory} between a projection matrix $P \in \projk$ that aims to remove the concept subspace, and a linear model parameterized by $\vtheta$ that aims to recover it:
+Following this formalization, it is natural to define a maximin game \citep{von1947theory} between a projection matrix that aims to remove the concept subspace, and a linear model parameterized by $\vtheta$ that aims to recover it:

+\Cref{eq:main-game} is a sequential game.
+The first player chooses an orthogonal projection matrix $\PP$ to hinder the prediction of $\yn$ from $\xx_n$.
+In response, the second player chooses the parameters of a linear model $\vtheta$, with knowledge of $\PP$, to best predict $\yn$ from $\PP \xx_n$.
 This is a special case of the general adversarial framework \citep{DBLP:journals/corr/GoodfellowPMXWOCB14}.
 However, in our case, the predictor $\vtheta$ does \emph{not} interact with the original input $\xx_n$.
-Instead, the classifier attempts to predict the concept label $y_n$ from $P \xx_n$.
-We now give a concrete example of the linear concept: When we have a binary logistic loss ($V=2$) and a $k$-dimensional neutralized subspace, the game takes the following form:\looseness=-1
+Instead, the classifier attempts to predict the concept label $y_n$ from $\PP \xx_n$.
+We now give a concrete example of the linear concept: When we have a binary logistic loss ($V=2$) and a $\targetdimension$-dimensional neutralized subspace, the game takes the following form:\looseness=-1

-In this paper, we focus on $k=1$, i.e., we aim to identify a 1-dimensional concept subspace.\footnote{This construction can be extended to subspaces of dimension $k > 1$ using a version of the Gram--Schmidt process in the RKHS.} The optimization over $\projk$ in \cref{eq:main-game} renders the game non-convex.
-To address this issue, \citet{rlace} propose a concave relaxation of the objective:\looseness=-1
+In this paper, we focus on $\targetdimension=1$, i.e., we aim to identify a 1-dimensional concept subspace.\footnote{This construction can be extended to subspaces of dimension $k > 1$ using a version of the Gram--Schmidt process in the RKHS.} Every $D\times D$ orthogonal projection matrix of rank $D-1$ can be written as follows

-where the relaxation is shown in gray.
-In words, instead of optimizing over rank-$k$ projection matrices, a non-convex set, we optimize over its convex hull, the Fantope \citep{DBLP:books/cu/BV2014}:
+itself a differentiable function of $\vw$.
+This results in the following game: \ryan{Why did we switch form $\PP$ to $\PP^{\top}$}